Lack of Humidity?

 One of the greatest advantages to a whole-home system is that it requires virtually no maintenance and will operate efficiently after a one-time setup.
 Unlike portable room humidifiers that require constant cleaning to prevent mold and bacteria buildup, whole-home humidifiers only need cleaned one to two times a year to remove mineral deposits left behind by the evaporated water.
-If you are a Discount Club Member (link to page on site) the annual cleaning will be done by a Modern Air Comfort Engineer.
+If you are a Discount Club Member the annual cleaning will be done by a Modern Air Comfort Engineer.

 Whole-home humidifiers are also plumbed directly into your household water system, so you never have to worry about constantly filling it up with expensive distilled water to keep it from running dry.
 Additionally, the unit only cost pennies a year to operate saving you money as it does its job efficiently.

 A simple phone call to Jason Hoelting, Modern Air Comfort Specialist, will ensure that the humidity level in your home is where it should be, protecting your family and the contents of your home.
 Installation of a whole-home humidifier will be done by the Comfort Engineers at Modern Air.
 Quality installation will ensure the device, its water supply and electrical connections are properly installed to both exceed manufacturing regulations and ensure the longevity of your humidifier.